Title IX Statement

 Department of Education

-Additional information regarding domestic violence, sexual assault, dating violence and stalking directed toward students may be found at http://www.ship.edu/No_More/.
-The information includes interim measure available, processes, rights and options and resources.
+Additional information regarding domestic violence, sexual assault, dating violence and stalking directed toward students may be found at Ship's No More page.
+The information includes interim measures available, processes, rights, options and resources.